awmckinley/config/modules/multitool/README.md

-# Utilities
+# System Utility Collections

-General purpose utility software including system tools, file management, and productivity enhancements.
+Comprehensive suites of system administration, productivity enhancement, and diagnostic tools for operating system management and optimization.